david-fernando/noLoopFor/README.md

 Because with this library you can guarantee data immutability

 ### Instalation
-To install on the node, run run the command below on the terminal
+To install on the node, run the command below on the terminal
 ```
 npm install @david-fernando/noloopfor@1.0.1
 ```